harrisoncramer/Digital-Ocean-Scripts/README.md

-These scripts set up an environment for a node server running on Ubuntu 18.04 on Digital Ocean
+These scripts set up an environment for a node server running on Ubuntu 18.04 on Digital Ocean.

 # setup.sh